Building Compliance Assessments – SAP, SBEM, EPC Glossary and Symbols

 SBEM (simplified Building Energy Model): is a computer program that provides an analysis of a building’s energy consumption.

-SQA (Suitably qualified acoustician): organisations or individuals having UKAS accreditation.
+SQA (Suitably qualified acoustician): organisations or individuals having UKAS accredited for pre-completion testing.
 The SQA can be used to provide advice and testing to achieve a number of BREEAM/CSH credits.

 SQE (Suitably qualified ecologist): an ecologist who holds a degree in a relevant subject, is a practising ecologist (with a minimum of 3 out of the last 5 years relevant experience) and is covered by a professional code of conduct and is subject to a peer review.
 The ecologist cabn be used to report and provide advice that will allow a number of BREEAM/CSH credits to be awarded.